·

 "Lo más valioso entre las cualidades de Balanyà es su libertad, su permanente búsqueda de lo desconocido, la frescura, la sorpresa, su notable inventiva y dominio tanto del piano como de la percusión, que le permite expresar toda la complejidad de ser humano, el tema principal de su música."

-• The career of the Catalan pianist Josep-Maria Balanyà, born in Barcelona, with more than 40 years on stage, 27 albums recorded and more than 140 works, has taken him from classical music and jazz to his specialisation into the field of improvisation and new contemporary music, experimental music and performance.
-Internationally recognised, Balanyà is also composer, conductor of improvising orchestras, sound artist, painter and photographer.
+• The career of the pianist Josep-Maria Balanyà, born in Barcelona on July 25, 1949, with more of 40 years of work on stage, 28 recorded albums and more than 150 works, has taken him from the classical music and jazz until his specialization in the field of improvisation, new contemporary music, experimental and performance.
+Internationally recognized, Balanyà is also composer, director of improvisational orchestras, sound artist, painter and photographer.

-As for his main field, music, Balanyà studied in Barcelona and Switzerland (Swiss Jazz School and Hochschule für Musik und Theater in Bern), he attended composition workshops, led by Helmut Lachenmann, Walter Zimmermann and Ivan Fedele, and improvisation workshops by Borah Bergman in New York.
-He carried out intensive research into the sounds of nature in Mexico, working with oceanographers and biologists, including mammalogist Bernardo Villa.
+Balanyà has studied in Barcelona, in Switzerland (Swiss Jazz School and Hochschule für Musik und Theater from Bern) and Germany (Europäische Kunstakademie Trier).
+He has attended composition workshops, led by Helmut Lachenmann, Walter Zimmermann and Ivan Fedele, and at Borah Bergman's improvisation workshops in New York.
+He has carried out intense work in researching the sounds of nature in Mexico, working with oceanographers and biologists, and having meetings with the mammalogist Bernardo Villa Ramírez at UNAM University, Mexico City.

-He has played with first-rate musicians including Claudio Pontiggia, Hans Koch, Joachim Kühn, Franz Hautzinger, Carlos Zingaro, Michiel Borstlap, Walter Quintus, Ksenija Lukic, Hannah Marshall, Das Neue Ensemble Hannover, Americo Rodrigues, Ramón López, Paul Rogers, Mark Sanders, Hannah Ma (dance), Mimi Barthélemy, among others.
+In his projects he has played with top musicians, such as Joachim Kühn, Claudio Pontiggia, Hans Koch, Franz Hautzinger, Carlos Zingaro, Michiel Borstlap, Walter Quintus, Ksenija Lukić, Das Neue Ensemble Hannover, Americo Rodrigues, Hannah Marshall, Ramón López, Paul Rogers, Mark Sanders, Hannah Ma (dance), Ana Maria Rodríguez and Mimi Barthélemy among others.

-Balanyà has played in festivals and radio programs in many countries in Europe and America.
-He has received several grants in Germany (Worpswede, Eckernförde, Düsseldorf) and Switzerland (Fondazione Arp).
-He is currently based in Brussels and in Barcelona.
+Balanyà has played at festivals and radio programs in many countries in Europe and America.
+He has received several scholarships in Germany (Worpswede and Eckernförde) and Switzerland (Fondazione Marguerite Arp, Locarno).
+He currently resides in Brussels and Barcelona.

 • Paul Rogers started playing the guitar at the age of twelve, two years later the bass guitar was added, and in 1973 he bought the first double bass.
 In 1974, he moved to London, played first in pubs, and finally met the saxophonist Mike Osborne, who introduced him to the free jazz scene, and soon joined musicians like Elton Dean, Keith Tippett, John Stevens, Howard Riley, Stan Tracey, Ken Hyder, Alan Skidmore, Evan Parker, Tony Marsh, Kenny Wheeler and John Etheridge.
 During this time Rogers often changed the formations and tried to play with as many musicians as possible.
 In 1984 he became a member of a trio formation with the drummer Tony Levin and alternately with Alan Skidmore or Paul Dunmall.
 In 1988 the Dunmall / Rogers / Levin Trio performed in the ensemble Mujician, who worked with the pianist Keith Tippett.